GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GHOST-DRTutorial/ex1_ghost_stdonetarget_cmdline.rst

 * One object, no sky subtraction: 1 spectrum per order: object spectrum
 * Two objects, no sky subtraction: 2 spectra per order: object1 spectrum, object2 spectrum

+.. note::  If you are reducing standard-resolution out-of-focus data from
+    the December 2023 FTrun in two-object mode or with one of the IFUs stowed you may see "ripple" artifacts in your data due to contamination of the sky fibres by light from the target(s).
+Using
+    ``-p extractProfile:sky_subtract=False weighting=uniform`` may help.

 It is possible to write the spectra to a text file with ``write1DSpectrum``,